What is Network Capacity Planning?

 If you tracked your network throughput over time and stored that data, your analysis tool will be able to replay that traffic and segment it by protocol and endpoints.
 So, you can identify which traffic generating tasks can be moved to overnight processing in order to free up capacity.
 If you have already used up that option to squeeze extra value out of your network budget, then you still have one more traffic shaping option: prioritization.
 Try queuing algorithms, such as Class-based Quality of Service (CBQoS) to ensure that some traffic gets through faster than others.

 Your capacity planning tool will help you see the effects of this move.
 However, it ultimately means that some users will get slower response times for the applications that they need to use interactively.
-You should be able to print off reports from your planning tool in order to illustrate the effects of this policy.
+You should be able to print off reports from your planning tool to illustrate the effects of this policy.

 Capacity planning decisions